tekian/cargo-deltabuild/README.md

 - **Impact Categorization**: Separates crates into _Modified_, _Affected_, and _Required_ for precise CI/CD targeting.
 - **Configurability**: Highly customizable via `config.toml`, with per-crate overrides for parsing and detection.
 - **Dual-branch Git Detection**: Compares two branches or commits to find both modified and deleted files.
+- **File Control Mechanisms**: Exclude files from analysis or trigger a full rebuild when critical files change.

 ## Installation